Miffyli/ToriLLE/README.md

 - Toribash instances do not close on Windows when Python script exits.
 Manually terminate processes.
 - Start by sending settings
 - Add sanity checking for sending actions (game jams without any errors if wrong type of actions are sent)
+- Even with locking, trying to run multiple processes on Ubuntu throws "socket in use"

 ### Feature/soon-to-be-done TODOs: